PaymentHighway/sbt-cxf/README.md

 cxfVersion in (Compile, wsdl2java) := CxfVersion

-defaultArgs in (Compile, wsdl2java) := Seq("-exsh", "true", "-validate") // If this is accepated, this can be omitted
+defaultArgs in (Compile, wsdl2java) := Seq("-exsh", "true", "-validate") // If this is acceptable, this can be omitted

 wsdls in (Compile, wsdl2java) := Seq(
   Wsdl("HelloWorld", (resourceDirectory in Compile).value / "wsdl/HelloWorld.wsdl", Nil)